fairyeszhuo/GEO4962-2021/_episodes/01-introduction.md

 # CMIP6 - Coupled Model Intercomparison Project Phase 6

 The Coupled Model Intercomparison Project (CMIP) organized under the auspices of the World Climate Research Programme’s (WCRP) Working Group on Coupled Modelling
-(WGCM) started in 1995.The objective of CMIP is to better understand past, present, and future climate change arising from natural, unforced variability or in response to changes in radiative forcings in a multi-model context.
+(WGCM) started in 1995.
+The objective of CMIP is to better understand past, present, and future climate change arising from natural, unforced variability or in response to changes in radiative forcings in a multi-model context.
 An important part of CMIP is to make the multi-model output publicly available in a standardized format for analysis by the wider climate community and users.
 The standardization of the model output in a specified format, and the collection, archival, and access of the model output through the Earth System Grid Federation (ESGF) data replication centres have facilitated multi-model analyses.
-CMIP6 is the undergoing phase started in 2015.
+CMIP6 in its undergoing phase started in 2015.

 Website links
 *   [WCRP-WGCM: A Short Introduction to Climate Models - CMIP & CMIP6](https://www.wcrp-climate.org/wgcm-cmip)